chisNaN/my-private-repos/README.md

 ## web-dev-guide

->A personal (thanks to my professional experiences) guide to give you a detailed idea of what someone can expect to start as a junior web developer in 2017-2018
+>A personal guide (thanks to my professional experiences) to give you a detailed idea of what someone can expect to start as a junior web developer as of 2017-2018

 ## devops-tips